dabit3/a2a-x402-typescript/merchant-agent/README.md

 ## Production Deployment

-### Deployment Approaches

-#### Option A: ADK API Server (Recommended for Getting Started)

-The simplest way to run the merchant agent is using ADK's built-in API server:
+### Running the Server

+The merchant agent uses a custom HTTP server that wraps the agent with `MerchantServerExecutor` for full x402 payment processing.

 **Development:**
 ```bash